Bluetooth Tethering (optional)¶

 Your cell phone can act as a mobile “hotspot” to allow your rig to access the internet.
-This is an important part of keeping your rig looping, if you don’t have offline BG data setup, as you move around areas without known wifi networks.
+If you don’t have offline BG data setup, setting up Bluetooth (BT) tethering to allow your rig to connect to the internet through your phone can keep your rig looping as you move around areas without known wifi networks.

 A few things to know about using your phone’s hotspot feature:

 - Hotspot is a feature of your phone AND cell phone provider.
-Please check with your cell phone provider and your service contract to confirm that hotspot feature is enabled and BT tethering is enabled.
+Please check with your cell phone provider and your service contract to confirm that hotspot internet connections and BT tethering are available.

-- A device (like your rig) can be connected to your phone’s hotspot in one of three ways; wifi connection, BT tether, or USB plug:
+A device (like your rig) can be connected to your phone’s hotspot in one of three ways:

 Phone selection for BT Tethering¶